-The following procedures have been adopted and amended with respect to medical child support orders received by group health benefits and plans maintained for retirees of participating AMR Corporation subsidiaries.
+The following procedures have been adopted and amended with respect to medical child support orders received by group health benefits and plans maintained for retirees of participating American Airlines subsidiaries.
 These procedures shall be effective for medical child support orders issued on or after the Consolidated Omnibus Budget Reconciliation Act of 1993 (COBRA) relating to employer-provided group health plan benefits.

-These procedures are for health coverage under the Group Life and Health Benefits Plan for Retirees of Participating AMR Corporation Subsidiaries ("the Plan"), consisting of the following options:
+These procedures are for health coverage under the American Airlines Inc. Health and Life Plan for Retirees ("the Plan"), consisting of the following options: